I’ve been admitted to Scripps – how can I learn more before I make my decision?

 I won’t be able to attend Admitted Student Day but would like to visit campus at another time.
 What are my options?

-Scripps also offers weekday visits and three half-day programs called Explore Scripps.
+Scripps also offers weekday visits and two half-day programs called Explore Scripps.
 You can learn more about all your visit options at scrippscollege.edu/admit.

 Is Scripps offering a fly-in program for historically underrepresented students?